evernym/sovrin-client/README.md

 # Sovrin Client

+### DONOT Use this Repo, this is a left over from a past migration task, we will be shortly removeing this repository

 Sovrin Client to interact with Sovrin Network (public/permissioned distributed ledger)

 This codebase contains the code to run the CLI that interacts with the ledger.